-- (a) Estimation of a rational spectral model from measured data is a classical problem where the maximum-likelihood solution leads to minimization of a possibly non-convex criterion.
-Hence non-iterative computational techniques are of practical interest.
-Recently two different techniques have emerged which provides promising alternative solutions to the problem.
-The first uses sample covariance matrices estimated from data and then finds a valid stochastic model which extends the sample covariance sequences.
-A second approach finds a valid stochastic model which approximates the given sequence of sample covariances. - (b) Use of computational Bayesian approaches for estimation and a posteriori quantification of model errors has proved to be accurate and useful for our domain of problems.
-The Bayesian technique forms a statistically sound basis where the a priori knowledge and the data together provides the a posteriori estimate of the system. - (c) Utilizing subspace methods for data collected under feedback is now much better understood, and recently several new techniques have been presented.
+- (b) Use of computational Bayesian approaches for estimation and a posteriori quantification of model errors has proved to be accurate and useful for our domain of problems; see Spall (2003) and Doucet and Wang (2005).
+The Bayesian technique forms a statistically sound basis where the a priori knowledge and the data together provides the a posteriori estimate of the system. - (c) Utilizing subspace methods for data collected under feedback is now much better understood, and recently several new techniques have been presented by Katayama, Kawauchi, and Picci (2005), Qin, Lina, and Ljung (2005) and Chiuso and Picci (2005).
+In Bauer (2005) a uniform analysis of the asymptotic properties of subspace methods is presented.
 Using discrete Fourier transformed data in subspace methods has provided good results for deterministic systems.
-Recently, also algorithms for stochastic and combined system are emerging. - (d) Plant friendly identification is a name for techniques aimed at resolving the inherent conflict between theoretical results on how to best achieve high quality models and the requirements of the plant operation from a production point of view.
-This topic is very relevant for industry, and we have seen some developments of both theory and methods which also encompasses the constraints of how an industrial plant can still be operated without shut-down during an identification experiment.

-(e) Modeling of non-linear dynamical systems has always attracted significant attention since many phenomena have significant non-linear contributions.
-Currently the primary interests can be divided into three approaches: (1) Approximation of Volterra series models, (2) Estimation of Hammerstein and Wiener systems, and (3) Non-linear regression based models.
+Recently, also algorithms for stochastic and combined system are emerging, e.g., Akcay and Türkay (2004). - (d) Plant friendly identification is a name for techniques aimed at resolving the inherent conflict between theoretical results on how to best achieve high quality models and the requirements of the plant operation from a production point of view.
+This topic is very relevant for industry, and we have seen some developments of both theory and methods which also encompasses relevant input constraints, e.g., Jansson and Hjalmarsson (2005) and Kammer, Gorinevsky, and Dumont (2003). - (e) For control design it is vital to assess the frequency domain errors induced by the noise.
+In Ninness and Hjalmarsson (2004) exact variance expressions are derived for the case of a general finite order Box-Jenkins model. - (f) Modeling of non-linear dynamic systems has always attracted significant attention since many phenomena have significant non-linear contributions.
+Currently the primary interests can be divided into three approaches: (1) approximation of Volterra series models, e.g., Nemeth, Kollar, and Schoukens (2002), (2) estimation of Hammerstein and Wiener systems, e.g., Goethals, Pelckmans, Suykens, and De Moor (2005), and (3) non-linear regression based models, e.g., Roll, Nazin, and Ljung (2005).

 The Volterra approach has the advantage of a close connection with linear analysis and provides a good structure to analyze and quantify small to moderate non-linear contributions.
-The second estimation techniques involve a mixture of linear model identification and static non-linear function approximation.
+The second estimation technique involves a mixture of linear model identification and static non-linear function approximation.
 Non-linear regression approach is closely related to machine learning and several methodologies have been adapted to the time series setting.
-Key current methodologies are Support vector machines, Neural networks and Reproducing Kernel Hilbert spaces, etc.
+Key current methodologies are support vector machines, neural networks, reproducing kernel Hilbert spaces, etc. Most often linear timeinvariant models are identified although the system is nonlinear and time-varying.
+Analysis of this setting has appeared in, e.g., Ljung (2001), Schoukens, Pintelon, Dobrowiecki, and Rolain (2005) and Mäkilä and Partington (2004).

 Although modeling and identification have been useful tools during all of the "modern control" era, there are still significant challenges to be addressed as control technology advances and complexity of applications increase.
-This discipline will continue to advance, and several developments can be expected within the coming years.
+This discipline will continue to advance, and several developments can be expected within the coming years: